-Under IDEA Section 605, and 2 CFR Part 200, and 34 CFR §303.104, the Commonwealth of the Northern Mariana Islands must obtain prior approval to charge certain expenses as direct costs.
-On October 29, 2019, the Office of Special Education and Rehabilitative Services (OSERS) released a Frequently Asked Questions (FAQ) document on prior approval.
-2 The Commonwealth of the Northern Mariana Islands identified such costs in Section III of its application, but OSEP has questions about those costs.
-Therefore, OSEP's approval of the FFY 2020 IDEA Part C grant application does not constitute approval for such costs.
+Under IDEA Section 605, and 2 C.F.R.
+Part 200, and 34 C.F.R. § 303.104, States must obtain prior approval to charge certain expenses as direct costs.
+On October 29, 2019, the Office of Special Education and Rehabilitative Services (OSERS) released a Frequently Asked Questions (2019 FAQs) document on prior approval.
+CNMI identified such costs in Section III of its application for costs not covered by the 2019 FAQs.
+OSEP will respond to any prior approval requests under separate cover.
+OSEP's approval of the FFY 2021 IDEA Part C grant application does not constitute approval for such costs.
 Please contact your OSEP State Lead for further assistance.

-Section IV.B of the IDEA Part C FFY 2020 application requested updated information about how your lead agency implements the restricted indirect cost rate requirements in 34 CFR §303.225(c).
-The Commonwealth of the Northern Mariana Islands indicated in Section IV.B that the Commonwealth of the Northern Mariana Islands PSS is a State Educational Agency (SEA) and works directly with the Department's Indirect Cost Division to ensure that indirect costs are only charged on a restricted basis to the Commonwealth of the Northern Mariana Islands' IDEA Part C grant.
-Under 2 CFR §200.210(a)(15), by accepting this IDEA Part C FFY 2020 grant, the Commonwealth of the Northern Mariana Islands lead agency is agreeing to charge indirect costs on a restricted basis for the period that the Commonwealth of the Northern Mariana Islands uses any funds awarded under this FFY 2020 IDEA Part C grant and will submit any changes to its restricted indirect cost rate agreement to the Department's Indirect Cost Division.
+Section IV.B of the IDEA Part C FFY 2021 application requested updated information about how your lead agency implements the restricted indirect cost rate requirements in 34 C.F.R. § 303.225(c).
+CNMI indicated in Section IV.B that it is a State Educational Agency (SEA) and works directly with the Department's Indirect Cost Division to ensure that indirect costs are only charged on a restricted basis to CNMI's IDEA Part C grant.
+Under 2 C.F.R. § 200.210(a)(15), by accepting this IDEA Part C grant award, CNMI-PSS is agreeing to charge indirect costs on a restricted basis for the period that the State uses any funds awarded under its FFY 2021 IDEA Part C grant award and will submit any changes affecting indirect costs charged to either of these awards to its restricted indirect cost rate agreement to the Department's Indirect Cost Division.

 Section 604 of the IDEA provides that "[a] State shall not be immune under the 11th amendment to the Constitution of the United States from suit in Federal court for a violation of this [Act]."
 Section 606 provides that each recipient of assistance under IDEA make positive efforts to employ and advance in employment qualified individuals with disabilities in programs assisted under the IDEA.
-Therefore, by accepting this grant, the Commonwealth of the Northern Mariana Islands is expressly agreeing as a condition of IDEA funding to a waiver of Eleventh Amendment immunity and to ensuring that positive efforts are made to employ and advance employment of qualified individuals with disabilities in programs assisted under the IDEA.
+Therefore, by accepting this grant, CNMI is expressly agreeing as a condition of IDEA funding to a waiver of Eleventh Amendment immunity and to ensuring that positive efforts are made to employ and advance employment of qualified individuals with disabilities in programs assisted under the IDEA.

-The enclosed grant award of FFY 2020 funds is made with the continued understanding that this Office may, from time to time, require clarification of information within your application, if necessary.
-These inquiries may be necessary to allow us to appropriately carry out our
+The enclosed grant award of FFY 2021 IDEA Part C funds is made with the continued understanding that this Office may, from time to time, require clarification of information within your application, if necessary.
+These inquiries may be necessary to allow us to appropriately carry out our administrative responsibilities related to IDEA Part C.